salama/object-machine/object/types.md

 Also each object holds an object reference to the layout for this Object.
 An object *may* hold any amount of instance variables (logically).
 The Layout, being an Object, also has type and layout, but detail is ommitted here for clarity.
 The objects Layout holds the names of all the objects instance variables.
-The Layout also hold a reference to the class for the Object.
+The Layout also holds a reference to the class for the Object.

 As we want a flexible design, the Class object is mutable at any time.
 The programmer may add,